ociu/sphinx-traceability-extension/README.rst

 rows of the generated table.
 Where source and target items have a matching relationship (see *type* argument) an 'x' will be placed in the cell at co-ordinates of source/target.

+Captions for items in the 2D table are never shown, as it would give a too heavy loaded table.

 .. _traceability_usage_item_tree:

 Documentation items tree-view